• Home

 Google Photos

 25. Flickr – It is the most popular option.
-Be careful, it is a subsidiary of Oath, Inc which is owned by Verizon.
+Be careful, it is a subsidiary of Oath, Inc. which is owned by Verizon.
 Still probably the only solid alternative to Google Photos.

 Or better yet, save/organize them on a trusted external hard drive and don’t worry about them being in a cloud like Flickr, Dropbox, or Google Photos.
+Go fully decentralized.

 25 Google Alternatives Conclusion

 Hope you found this list helpful.
 And more importantly, I hope I’ve helped you find at least one Google alternative you’d consider giving a shot.
-The more people that leave their platform, the better secure we all are.
+The more people that leave their platform, the better we all are.

 Make sure to consider supporting your friendly privacy rights organizations.
 They are in constant legal battles, and definitely could use our communal support.